emiliadelezaeta/udacity-data-warehouse-aws/README.md

 ## Hints

-Doing the project some important point were found and I'like to share them:
+Doing the project some important point were found and I'd like to share them:

 1. The best way to load a big amount of data into redshift is using the COPY command, for this project was used  **COPY from JSON format** and sometime you have to indicate the JSON structure of the file in the COPY.
 To see more documentation: [COPY from JSON format](https://docs.aws.amazon.com/redshift/latest/dg/copy-usage_notes-copy-from-json.html)